eaggy/zindi/RMB_CPI_nowcasting_challenge/README.md

 `README.md` - this file

-`sarb.py` - file contains codes and description of SARB data
+`sarb.py` - file contains codes and a description of SARB data

 `settings.py` - important project settings.
 It is only necessary to change `END_MONTH` to predict CPI for the new month (see above).